kaidisn/javascript-plugin/readme.md

 This demo is for a Grammarly plugin that will allow third-party websites to provide the Grammarly experience without requiring users to have the extension.

-The plugin is a work-in-progress.
+The plugin is a **work-in-progress**.
 For now, please note the following:

 - You will need to disable the Grammarly browser extension on this site to avoid conflicts.
 - We are currently prioritizing support for React and the Slate editor but will expand in the future.